layer5io/docs/content/en/cloud/identity/users/notification-preferences.md

 categories: [Identity]
 tags: [users]
 ---

-It's a collection of user-configurable preferences designed to enable users to control the types of emails they receive from Layer5 Cloud.
+Layer5 Cloud offers a range of user-configurable preferences, allowing you to control the types of emails you receive.
-You can change which email notifications you receive in Layer5 Cloud

 <img src="/cloud/identity/users/notification-preferences.gif" alt="Add User" />